Woman in serious condition after funfair ride malfunction at country show

 The problem occurred during the first day of the free event.

-A man in his 40s is also receiving treatment for potentially life-changing injuries.
+A man in his 40s, is also receiving ongoing treatment for potentially life-changing injuries.

 The Lambeth Country Show in Brockwell Park reopened on Sunday, but rides remain cordoned off.

-An 11-year-old girl, the man and woman aged in their 40s, and a man aged in his 50s, were taken to hospital after the incident.
+An 11-year-old girl, a man and a woman aged in their 40s, and a man aged in his 50s, were taken to hospital after the incident.

 The man in his 50s and the 11-year-old girl have both been discharged from hospital, Scotland Yard said.